Gastric Bypass Surgery Sydney | Specialist Bypass Surgeon (Roux-en-Y & Single Loop)

 Rerouting the small intestine reduces calorie and nutrient absorption and leads to hormonal changes that improve metabolism.

-These combined effects result in powerful weight loss and metabolic benefits.
+These combined effects result in significant weight loss and metabolic improvement.

-Gastric Bypass may be recommended for patients who:
+Gastric bypass may be appropriate for patients who:

-• Have a BMI over 30-34 with obesity-related conditions
+• Have a BMI of 30–34 with obesity-related conditions

 • Have significant reflux symptoms